Skooogi/ccsds-122.0-B-2/README.txt

 -------------/C--------------

 //Changes
-Fixed heuristic k value calculation in magnitude_encoding.c Embedded pipeline with python client.
+Testing revamp and res folder is now hosted in teams Fixed heuristic k value calculation in magnitude_encoding.c Embedded pipeline with python client.
 Added some ifdefs for file_io.c and main.c Changed long literals from 1L to 1LL